 Click on a category below to view a list of TSA high school competitions and their summary descriptions in that category:

-Participants (One team per chapter) select a contemporary biotechnology problem that reflects the theme for the year.
-Participants demonstrate understanding of the topic through documented research, the development of a solution, a display (including an optional model or prototype), and an effective multimedia presentation.
+Participants select a contemporary biotechnology problem that addresses the annual theme and demonstrates understanding of the topic through documented research, the development of a solution, a display (including an optional model or prototype), and an effective multimedia presentation.
+Semifinalists deliver a presentation and participate in an interview.

 Board Game Design

-Participants (one team per chapter) develop, build, and package a board game that focuses on the subject of their choice.
-The game should be interesting, exciting, visually appealing, and intellectually challenging.
-Each team will have to design the packaging, instructions, pieces, and cards associated with creating and piloting a new board game.
-Semifinalists for the event will set up the game, demonstrate how the game is played, and explain the game’s features.
+Participants develop, build, and package a board game that focuses on a subject of their choice.
+Creative packaging, and the instructions, pieces, and cards associated with the pilot game will be evaluated.
+Semifinalists set up the game, demonstrate how the game is played, explain the game’s features, and discuss the design process.

 Computer-Aided Design (CAD), Architecture

-Participants (two individuals per state) use complex computer graphic skills, tools, and processes to develop representations of architectural subjects, such as foundation and/or floor plans, and/or elevation drawings, and/or details of architectural ornamentation or cabinetry.
+Participants use complex computer graphic skills, tools, and processes to respond to a design challenge in which they develop representations of architectural subjects, such as foundation and/or floor plans, and/or elevation drawings, and/or details of architectural ornamentation or cabinetry.
+The solution to the design challenge and participant answers in an interview are evaluated.

 Computer-Aided Design (CAD), Engineering

-Participants (two individuals per state) use complex computer graphic skills, tools, and processes to develop three-dimensional representations of engineering subjects such as a machine part, tool, device, or manufactured product.
+Participants use complex computer graphic skills, tools, and processes to respond to a design challenge in which they develop three-dimensional representations of engineering subjects, such as a machine part, tool, device, or manufactured product.
+The solution to the design challenge and participant answers in an interview are evaluated.

 Data Science and Analytics